Aircoookie/WLED/usermods/mpu6050_imu/readme.md

 _Story:_

-I built an icosahedron globe with lights inside to indicate cities I travelled to.
+As a memento to a long trip I was on, I built an icosahedron globe.
+I put lights inside to indicate cities I travelled to.

 I wanted to integrate an IMU to allow either on-board, or off-board effects that would react to the globes orientation.
-See TBD BLOG POST.
+See the blog post on building it <https://www.robopenguins.com/icosahedron-travel-globe/> or a video demo <https://youtu.be/zYjybxHBsHM> .

 ## Adding Dependencies